 Definition and calculation of comparison rates

-The advertised interest rate (or headline rate) is the nominal rate lenders promote in marketing materials.
-It represents the basic cost of borrowing, expressed as an annual percentage rate (APR), but does not include fees or charges.
+The advertised interest rate (sometimes called the "headline rate") is the basic percentage rate that lenders promote in marketing materials.
+This percentage represents the cost you pay each year to borrow money.
+The advertised rate does not include any additional fees or charges that you may incur.

-In contrast, the comparison rate aims to give consumers a more holistic view of the true cost of credit by combining the interest rate with most associated fees and charges over the loan term.
-It is expressed as a single percentage that reflects the total cost of the loan annually, assuming a specific loan amount and loan term.
+The comparison rate gives a broader view of a loan’s true cost by combining the interest rate with most fees over the term.
+It’s a single percentage reflecting the annual total cost, based on a set loan amount and term.

 In Australia, the comparison rate calculation is standardised under the National Credit Code (NCC) and related regulations.
 The calculation assumes:

-• Inclusion of the nominal interest rate plus most fees and charges payable over the life of the loan
+- This includes the nominal interest rate, which is the stated percentage paid on the loan, plus most fees and charges you pay over the life of the loan.

-For example, a lender might advertise a nominal interest rate of 5.49%, but the comparison rate could be higher, say 5.75%, reflecting added ongoing fees and charges.
+For example, a lender might advertise a nominal interest rate of 5.49%, but the comparison rate could be higher, such as 5.75%, reflecting additional ongoing fees and charges.

 The comparison rate thus serves as a standardised metric enabling consumers to compare the real cost of different loan products more effectively.